luapower/website/www/md/luapower-git.md

 ## Creating a new package

-Say you created a new module into your luapower tree, and now you want to turn it into a package named `foo`, hosted at `https://github.com/bob/foo`.
+Say you created a new module locally, and now you want to turn it into a package named `foo`, hosted at `https://github.com/bob/foo`.

 Create the repo `bob/foo` on github, make it known to luapower so it can clone it, clone it, add in your files, commit and push: